andrew-kemp/AzureVirtualDesktop/README.md

      `03-AVD-Ent-Config.ps1`
      _Run interactively in Azure Cloud Shell or PowerShell with required modules.
 Sets up or reuses AAD groups, applies RBAC, enables VM auto-shutdown, and assists with Conditional Access exclusions._

+     **⚠️ IMPORTANT: After running this script, you MUST manually grant admin consent for the Storage Account App in the Entra Portal.**
+     - The app will be listed as `[Storage Account] mystorage.file.core.windows.net` (replace with your storage account name).
+     - Go to **Azure Portal > Entra ID > App registrations > [Storage Account]... > API permissions > Grant admin consent**.
+     - **This step is mandatory – if you skip it, FSLogix shares and user profiles will not work!**

    - **Step 4:** Add DNS record for storage
      `04-Add-StorageDNSRecord.ps1.ps1`
      _Run on your DNS management server.
 Prompts for DNS server, zone, storage account, and private endpoint IP.
 Creates missing zones/records as needed._